How can neuroscience help your leaders make the right decisions?

-- SYSTEM 2, on the other hand, is slower, more deliberate and more analytical.
+- SYSTEM 2on the other hand, is slower, more deliberate and analytical.

-2) Making the "right" decision: a matter of balance
+2) Making the "right" decision: a question of balance

 -

-- NEITHER TOO LITTLE EMOTION : This means that if there are lesions in brain regions involved in emotional processing, researchers have shown that we can’t properly assess gains and risks – even if cognitive abilities are intact.
+- OR TOO LITTLE EMOTION: This means that if lesions are present in brain regions involved in emotional processing, researchers have shown that gains and risks cannot be properly assessed – even if cognitive abilities are intact.

-- NOR TOO MUCH EMOTION : When we’re overwhelmed by emotion, our automatic mode and biases take over our capacity to reason.
-Daniel Kahneman has highlighted the cognitive bias of loss aversion: humans tend to consider a loss more important than a gain, on the order of 2.5 x more.
+- NOT TOO MUCH EMOTION: When we’re overwhelmed by emotion, our automatic mode and prejudices take over our ability to reason.
+Daniel Kahneman has highlighted the cognitive bias of loss aversion: humans tend to consider a loss more important than a gain, on the order of 2.5 times more.
 In the context of economic decision-making, this translates into less risk-taking for fear of losing our investment.
 This discovery earned Kahneman the Nobel Prize in Economics in 2002.

 3) We have the power!
-Taking a step back and becoming self-aware
+We need to step back and become self-aware

-Team decision-making helps to develop perspective and reduce biases.
-At least if certain conditions are respected.
+Team decision-making helps to develop perspective and reduce bias.
+At least if certain conditions are met.

-Researchers have tested various hypotheses about what makes team decisions effective⁷, and demonstrate that the best decisions are made if we MAXIMIZE SHARING within the group: sharing expertise, positive as well as negative feedback, or even responsibilities.
+Researchers have tested various hypotheses about what makes team decisions effective⁷and they show that the best decisions are made if we MAXIMIZE SHARING within a group: sharing expertise, positive and negative feedback, even responsibilities.

-Need to decide on an investment, a major team change, or the launch of a new product line?
+Need to decide on an investment, a major team change or the launch of a new product range?
 Follow the 5 golden rules of shared team decision-making:

 EXPERTISE